GPeye/urchin-peripheral-animation/README.md

 block

 and paste it at the end of the `/boards/shields/nice_view_custom/widgets/art.c` file.

+---

+⚠️ Note: Somewhat little known fact.
+For small edits on github, you may not need an editor at all.
+On the main page of your cloned / forked repo, pressing the period key (.) will open the repo up in VS Code, right in your browser, allowing you to edit files without the need for git or downloading anything.
+It's perfect for the kind of edits we'll be doing.

+---

 Near the top of what you pasted, find the following section